 One scientific discovery, not so long ago, has been that Earth’s landmasses are divided into plates.
 A plate is a section of the upper part of the Earth (closest to the surface) that includes both continental crust and oceanic crust (see handout of Earth’s plates by your teacher).
 Today, each group of scientists such as seismologists, volcanologists, geographers, and geochronologists are studying these plates in order to try to understand if they are moving.
 They have yet to succeed to develop a good probable explanation, thus asking for your help.

-The Task:
+The Task.

 Your goal is to help these scientists to understand if certain geologic data (see below) can support the probable explanation that the Earth’s landmasses have moved.
 This evidence might also support that Connecticut has moved.